TranPhucVinh/C/Environment/Bazel.md

 ``main.c`` is the source code.

-``WORKSPACE`` can be left empty when there is no specific requirement
+``WORKSPACE`` can be left empty as there is no specific requirement when we build this simple C program

 ``BUILD``: